Pete Sessions: Legislative strategy

 In early February 2009, Sessions made the following comment about the Republican Party legislative strategy in the House of Representatives: "Insurgency, we understand perhaps a little bit more because of the Taliban.
 And that is that they went about systematically understanding how to disrupt and change a person's entire processes."
 He continued: "I'm not trying to say the Republican Party is the Taliban....
 I'm saying an example of how you go about [it] is to change a person from their messaging to their operations to their front-line message.
 And we need to understand that insurgency may be required when the other side, the House leadership, does not follow the same commands, which we entered the game with."

 Countrywide Financial loan

 In January 2012, it was reported that Sessions received a so-called "VIP" or "Friends of Angelo" loan in 2007 from troubled mortgage lender Countrywide Financial, which was granted at a lower interest rate than was available to the public.
 Former Countrywide CEO Angelo Mozilo created the program to boost the company's standing with politicians, celebrities and well-connected business figures.
 Sessions received a $1 million loan from Countrywide at below-market rates, which he never declared in financial disclosures.
 His name and those of other legislators who received similar loans subsequently appeared in a House Committee on Oversight and Government Reform's ethics investigation into improper gifts.
 He was cleared of any wrongdoing by the House Committee on Oversight and Government Reform when its investigation found he did not receive any preferential treatment or a below-market interest rate on his mortgage from Countrywide.

-Implication regarding the French

-During the 2013 government shutdown, after being questioned about his position on the shutdown and his presence at the National World War II Memorial, which was open while other National Park Service monuments and parks remained closed, he replied, "We're not the French; we don't surrender."
-As chair of the House Rules Committee, Sessions had in fact introduced HR 368 to a vote in the House, which allowed the shutdown to take place; he voted for the bill.